marcosminshew/mmz/bullhorn/README.md

 - isDeleted=false
 - employmentType IN ('Job Req', 'Bench Req')

 isDeleted must be checked because Bullhorn does not allow JobOrder records to be "hard" deleted but rather sets isDeleted to true (a so-called "soft" delete).
-Since a SQL IN clause is required use a query endpoint.
-Since the total records returned is required add the showTotalMatched=true parameter:
+Since a SQL IN clause is required use the **query** endpoint.
+Since the total records returned is required add the `showTotalMatched=true` parameter:

-`GET {restUrl}query/JobOrder?where=isOpen=true AND isPublic=1 AND isDeleted=false AND employmentType IN ('Job Req','Bench Req')&fields=id,title&count=200&sort=-id&showTotalMatched=true`
+`GET {restUrl}query/JobOrder?where=isOpen=true AND isPublic=1 AND isDeleted=false AND employmentType IN ('Job Req','Bench Req')&fields=id,title,address(city,state)&count=200&sort=-id&showTotalMatched=true`

 Note: `sort=-id` puts the list in reverse-creation order.